-DMin students seeking reinstatement may do so by consulting with the DMin Director first.
-The student is required to submit a written request to the DMin Director petitioning for reinstatement.
-The reinstatement request is then forwarded on to the Advanced Degree Council for their consideration.
+D.Min students seeking reinstatement may do so by consulting with the D.Min Director first.
+The student is required to submit a written request to the D.Min Director petitioning for reinstatement.
+The reinstatement request is then forwarded on to the Academic Committee of the Centre for the Study of Ministry f or their consideration.
 If the candidate is reinstated they will pay the continuation of Program fee, for that year, regardless of how many times they have paid it before.